ahmadazerichandrabhuana/javamavenios/README.md

 * Run specific test : Open file `"/testsuites/test.xml"` and update line 6-8 (comment & un-comment) and run above command again.

 > [!NOTE]
 > First-time run might take quite some time.
 It will install `WebDriverAgentRunner` on the target device/simulator.
+And compared with Android, this iOS Apps also takes a longer time for loading its initial screen.

 ## Open Report
 *  Generate report file and open it :